My 100-year-old house had knob and tube wiring.

 Signs of bad unprofessional electrical DIY's

 This should be of concern for any electrical system!
-Another hint that there are issues are extension cords being used extensively.
+Another hint that there are issues is extension cords being used extensively.

 Insurance Coverage and Potential Issues